 Managers and staff of business and trade associations, Chambers of commerce, and other intermediate bodies can bid for technical assistance projects financed by

 these institutions; thereby

-transferring technology and knowledge, promoting joint activities and programs, and thus encouraging their members and associates to Internationalise their Business.
+transferring technology and knowledge, promoting joint activities and programs, and thus encouraging their members and associates to internationalise their Business.
 Examples of their involvement are:

-Managers or Employees of Public Administration bodies
+Managers or Employees of Public Administration bodies.

 at launching a similar export promotion agency in Peru, transferring with this